 Mind is working to create mentally healthy communities.
 We believe that mental health is everyone’s business…

-Mental Health First Aid Training is our key strategy for promoting a better understanding of mental health.
+Educational courses such as the Mind Mental Health First Aid training are our key strategy for promoting a better understanding of mental health.

 - To change people’s minds and attitudes about mental illness